 By three months later, at 22 months, Vic was still not speaking Tzotzil, being almost exclusively socialized into the communicative practices of the small group of signers in his household.
 Some of his techniques for attracting attention were direct and physical.
-To get his deaf mom's attention he would sometimes persistently grabbing her clothes or even her face (Figure 17 a-b) to secure her gaze (c) before signing a comment (here about a broken table leg, [d]).
+To get his deaf mom's attention, he would sometimes persistently grab her clothes or even her face (Figure 17).

-Figure 17:Vic at 22 mos. grabs his mom's face to comment on a broken table leg.
+Figure 17.
+Vic at 22 mos. grabbed his mom's face to comment on a broken table leg. (a,b) Vic touches his mother's face, (c) to secure her gaze before (d) signing a comment, here about a broken table leg.

-In more elaborate interactions with the deaf adults, although he sometimes had recourse to direct tactile interventions, Vic preferred instead a conventional signed technique to initiate conversations.
-In Figure 18 (a) he tried first a HEY1 sign (extended palm, and multiple downward flips with his fingers) to Frank, before he resorted (in Figure 18b) to pulling on his trousers and asking him to launch a wooden top onto the ground (c).
+In more elaborate interactions with the deaf adults, although he sometimes had recourse to direct tactile interventions, Vic preferred instead a conventional signed technique to initiate conversations (Figure 18).

+Figure 18.
+Vic, 22 mos., signed and grabbed to ask his uncle to sit. (a) Vic tried first a HEY1 sign (extended palm and multiple downward flips with his fingers) to Frank, before (b) he resorted to pulling on Frank's trousers and (c) asking him to launch a wooden top onto the ground.